 · Birthday Parties Located at a Home, Backyard, Fitz's Restaurant, Lady Bug Beads Party Room, Park, Skating Rink, Chucky Cheese, Community Center, Brentwood YMCA's Party Room, Webster YMCA's Kids' Gym, JCCA Meeting Room, Paint-Me-Pottery, Demolition Ball, Pre-School, Bowling Alley, Little Gym, Swing-Around-Funtown Party Room, and More.

 You can visit Silly Jilly and the dentist at the same time.
-Once a month Silly Jilly the Clown twists balloon animals at Pediatric Dentistry of Sunset Hills.
-Call (314) 822-2764 to make an appointment with Dr. Hollander, Dr. Fernandez, Dr. Brown or Dr. Autry.
+Once a month Silly Jilly the Clown twists balloon animals at Pediatric Dentistry of Sunset Hills; however has not been since the start of the pandemic and a date has not been set for her return.
+Call (314) 822-2764 to make an appointment with Dr. Hollander, Dr. Jobe,

 · $25 Each Additional Fifteen Minutes

 For example a one-hour performance is $195, and a two-hour performance is $295.

 Usually Silly Jilly will charge more for events when there are more kids than minutes she is there if doing balloons.

 Things Silly Jilly Has Heard Party Hosts Say, and Things Silly Jilly Has Noticed Help a Party Run Smoother